HoriaConstantina/aws-s3/README.md

 		- aws s3 sync s3://devops-bootcamp-yourName-bucket/ devops_bootcamp_test.txt -> To download the file from your S3 bucket inside your localhost
 		- aws s3 rm s3://devops-bootcamp-yourName-bucket/devops_bootcamp_test.txt -> To remove the file from your S3 bucket
 		- aws s3 rb s3://devops-bootcamp-yourName-bucket -> To remove the bucket from the S3 service

+	- To grant permissions to a file go inside your S3 bucket, click on your file, click on Object actions and select Make public